eiffel-community/eiffel-intelligence/wiki/markdown/subscriptions.md

 # Subscriptions
-When the desired Eiffel events have been aggregated a user would like to be notified and there is a possibility to register a subscription that will be run on each save of an aggregated object in the database.
+When the desired Eiffel events have been aggregated a user would like to be notified.
+It is possible to create a subscription which Eiffel Intelligence will match against the saved aggregations.

-Whenever an aggregated object is created or modified, it is evaluated against all registered subscriptions to find out whether the aggregated object meets any subscription requirements.
+Whenever an aggregated object is created or modified, it is evaluated against all existing subscriptions to find out whether the aggregated object meets any subscription requirements.
 If it fulfills a subscription requirement then a notification is sent to the subscriber as specified in that subscription.
 For further explanation of the process, [consider the following example](https://github.com/eiffel-community/eiffel-intelligence/blob/master/wiki/markdown/step-by-step-subscription-notification.md).